junior-upgi/telegram-broadcast/README.md

 8. commandline: "npm install"

 # starting the app server

 1. navigate to the project root folder
 2. from the commandline, execute the command depending on the mode of execution:

 "npm run start:dev:server" (development mode)
 "npm start" (production mode)

 * remember to set '**production**' and '**development**' correctly in the .env files

 # difference between production and development mode

-* **THE DATABASE IS WIPE "COMPLETELY" EVERY TIME THE SERVER RESTART on 'development' mode!!!**
+* **THE DATABASE IS WIPE "COMPLETELY" EVERY TIME THE SERVER RESTART IN 'DEVELOPMENT' MODE!!!**
 1. if you want to preserve the database, set to '**production**' mode and backup the "telegramBroadcast.db" file manually
 2. the frequency of updates parsing and broadcast jobs
 3. the amount of verbosity in message output on console